Tribox-Design/tribox-gatsby-website/content/work/izza-garlic.md

 title: Izza Garlic
 thumbnail: ../assets/izza-cover.jpg
-shortDescription: Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chili oil.
+shortDescription: Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chilli oil.
 description: >-
-  Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chili oil.
+  Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chilli oil.

   The company was brought to life in May 2020 during the COVID-19 pandemic when, in addition to the virus itself, food became a primary source of concern.
 With dining out no longer being a practical option, many came to rely on home-cooked meals.
 However, home cooks faced new challenges, from running out of recipes and ideas to finding the task tedious and becoming a chore.